EPA's Audit Policy

 Audit protocols assist the regulated community in developing programs at individual facilities to evaluate their compliance with environmental requirements under federal law.
 The protocols are intended solely as guidance in this effort.
 The regulated community's legal obligations are determined by the terms of applicable environmental facility-specific permits, underlying statutes and applicable state and local law.

 Once a violation has been discovered, a company has 21 days from the time of that discovery to disclose in writing the violation to EPA.
-The initial disclosure should identify the means of discovery, type of violation, and facility location.
+All disclosure of civil violations should be made through eDisclosure.
+Initial disclosures of criminal violations or civil violations under the New Owner Policy should identify the means of discovery, type of violation, and facility location.